kaltura/DeveloperPortalDocs/documentation/player-sdk/Ads-Android.md

 ---
 layout: page
-title: Using Google Ads in Android
+title: Configuring the Player to use Google Ads in Android Devices
 ---

-#Configure the Player for Using Ads
+## Overview
-To configure the Player to use ads:
+This article explains how to configure the Player to use Google ads Android devices.

+## Configuring the Player
 Add the following to your `KPPlayerConfig`:

 ```
 config.addConfig("doubleClick.plugin", "true");
 config.addConfig("doubleClick.adTagUrl", "your ad tag URL");
 ```
-#Listening to Ad Events
+# Listening to Ad Events
 To listen to ad events, you can use the following:

 todo link to the kdp api example